bevacqua/lockpick/readme.markdown

 # `lockpick(value, key)`

 If `value` is an object, it's converted into an array.
-The keys in the object are assigned to a `key` property in each array element.
-If `value` is an array, it's converted into an object keyed by the `key` property in each object in the array.
+Each property in the `value` object gets assigned a property named `key` equal to the key the value was pulled from.
+This is easier to say visually:

 ```js
 var things = {